twobin/react-lazyload/README.md

 ## Special Tips

-You should aware that your component will only be mounted when it's visible in viewport, before that a placeholder will be rendered.
+You should be aware that your component will only be mounted when it's visible in viewport, before that a placeholder will be rendered.

 So you can safely send request in your component's `componentDidMount` without worrying about performance loss or add some pretty entering effects, see this [demo](https://jasonslyvia.github.io/react-lazyload/examples/#/fadein) for more detail.